 How Art Can Help Anxiety Related to Addiction

 We all have times when we feel nervous or anxious.
 Feelings of nervousness and anxiety are normally related to something that we perceive as difficult to handle.
 For example, having to perform a task for the first time might create some fear of embarrassment or failure.
 Imagining the worst, the person will be experiencing all the uncomfortable sensations as if they were doing the task.
-The brain goes on auto-pilot and kicks in to the fight–or–flight mode.
+The brain goes on auto-pilot and kicks into the fight–or–flight mode.

 Self-medicating can temporarily relieve anxiety.
 A glass of wine, a cigarette or maybe a couple of benzodiazepines would be enough to calm one’s fears.
 The problem is resolved for the moment.
 However, there is a big problem with self-medicating.
 The body will build a tolerance.
 More and more of the drug will be needed to work.
 In the long term, self-medicating is damaging.
 The drugs, in fact, have a rebound effect of creating more anxiety.

 When starting rehab, learning to deal effectively with anxiety will be challenging.
 Substance abuse intensifies and exaggerates emotions.
 Hyper-anxiety can last for weeks or months after a person has stopped taking drugs.
 For the addict, anxiety and fear are out of proportion in relationship to reality.
 What this means is that the thought of something threatening can create the same response as a real threat.
-The addict suffers needless pain.
+The addict suffers from needless pain.
 A thought cannot cause physical harm.
 Panic, however, creates mental anguish.
 Mental anguish is a strain on the body’s attempt to deal with the chemical reactions.
-The body reacts by sending painful signals.
+The body reacts by sending pain signals.

 Can you ever remember how it felt to have no fear at all?
 Little babies aren’t afraid.
 They have no reasoning skills (thinking ability) to respond to a real threat.
 Their reactions are pure instinct.
 We all came into this world blissfully ignorant of any threats to our safety.
 Babies are fearless little creatures!